candimods/FiveEMS_Premium/README.md

 Thanks to the contributing devs without you this mod would not be possible.
 This mod is still in Beta but is in a stage where it can be released to the general public for improvements

+#Your Key Process is now automatic on store purchase, form is only a formality.

 To unlock this mod get it here https://store.candimods.com also check out the Wiki https://github.com/candimods/FiveEMS_Premium/wiki